 – Also, it’s very trippy to see a scene where a bunch of Pokemon are wallowing in depression while also getting drunk.
 It’s even worse considering that 4Kids doesn’t add any subtitles here.
 The Bulbagarden comparison noted that it’s all mostly incoherent stuff in the Japanese version, but seeing it without any subtitles is just weird, especially considering how long they linger on the final shot.

-– I like how the music for the Team Rocket theme is coming from the phone.
+– I like how the music for the Team Rocket theme is coming from the phone, that was funny.

 – It’s nice that Squirtle and Charmander are courteous enough to call for Misty and Brock too instead of focusing their attention on Ash.